syaherrizal/Mikrotik-IPSec-FailOver-Script/README.md

 Make sure to set primary host to monitor example "xxx.xxx.xxx.xxx" also interval and timeout value.

-Make sure to set comment in policy and peer, this help script witch rule will be change the value.
+Make sure to set comment in policy and peer, this help script detect witch rule will be change the value.